 - This drug may cause lasting eyesight loss.
 This loss may be mild or very bad, and it may happen in a lot of patients.
-It may happen within weeks of starting this drug or at any time while you are taking it.
-Talk with your doctor.
+It may happen within weeks of starting this drug or at any time while taking it.
+Talk with the doctor.

 - Have an eye exam every 3 months.

 - Do not use this drug if you have lasting eyesight loss, are at risk for lasting eyesight loss, or are taking drugs that may cause very bad eye problems.

 - Only U.S. patients in the SHARE Program may get this drug.

 - It is used to help control certain kinds of seizures.

 - It is used to treat infantile seizures.